mohan-chinnappan-n/speech2text/README.md

-### Speech to text demo with command activation  with window.webkitSpeechRecognition
+### Speech to text demo with command activation using  window.webkitSpeechRecognition

 ![Demo1](img/speech2text-1.gif)